 Membership to The Consulting Offer operates just like Netflix.
-As long as you are a paid subscriber, you will receive access to all completed seasons and all episodes within those seasons.
-Currently that includes Seasons 1, 2 and 3.
-Which makes this the world’s largest program for case interviews – and the world’s most successful program since we have never failed to a participant in a season!
+As long as you are a paid subscriber to the appropriate membership level, you will receive access to all completed seasons and all episodes within those seasons.
+Which makes this the world’s largest program for case interviews – and the world’s most successful program since we have always placed at least 1 participant in each season!

 Once you make payment, you will receive immediate access and taken to your online account center to manage your subscription, credit card details and address.
 You will, of course, have immediate access to all the online material.

 First, this is the most comprehensive case preparation program in the world.
-It will prepare you for everything you will face in the case interview and it is done by former senior partner.
+It will prepare you for everything you will face in the case interview and it is done by former senior partners.

 Season 1 is for beginners or less experienced candidates who want to learn everything needed to pass case interviews.
 It is not easier, but takes more time to explain the basics.